Love & Hip Hop: New York

-On November 4, 2019, VH1 announced the show's return for a tenth season, which premiered on December 16, 2019.
-Its mid-season finale aired on March 9, 2020, with VH1 announcing on May 11, 2020 that the remaining episodes would be postponed indefinitely due to the COVID-19 pandemic.
-The show never returned, and after a series of crossover specials and spin-offs, several Love & Hip Hop: New York cast members were transferred to Love & Hip Hop: Atlanta from July 5, 2021.
+The show's tenth season and final season premiered on December 16, 2019.
+A "mid-season" finale aired on March 9, 2020, as production on the franchise was postponed indefinitely due to the COVID-19 pandemic, but the remaining episodes never aired.
+In the years since, several cast members would appear in various spin-offs, crossovers, and limited series, as part of a "reimagining" of the franchise.
+New York's cast would also join Love & Hip Hop: Atlanta during its tenth season.

 Development

 In 2006, rapper Jim Jones approached VH1 executives to make a reality show about him.
-Jim Ackerman, senior vice president of development and production at the time, was intrigued by the idea and paired him with producers Stefan Springman and Toby Barraud of Eastern TV.
+Jim Ackerman, senior vice president of development and production at the time, paired him with producers Stefan Springman and Toby Barraud of Eastern TV.
 Jones was unwilling to fully commit to the gruelling filming schedule and was dealing with the murder of a friend at the time, leading him to lash out violently at the producers and filming crew.
 The production issues were worked into the show's concept, which now focused on the culture clash between the gangsta rapper and the "honky" television producers.
 The 11-minute presentation tape, Keeping Up with the Joneses, also featured Jones' longtime girlfriend Chrissy Lampkin and his mother Nancy.
 According to Springman, VH1 loved the footage but were unsure if audiences would be invested in the concept full-time.

 Jones' manager, Yandy Smith, approached Mona Scott-Young, her former employer at Violator, to retool the show.
 The concept was tweaked to include Jim's girlfriend Chrissy Lampkin and her circle of friends, influenced by the female ensemble-driven reality shows of the time.
 The original cast consisted of Lampkin, Olivia Longott, Swizz Beatz's ex-wife Mashonda Tifrere and Misa Hylton-Brim, the mother of Puffy Daddy's eldest son, pitched as a "black version of Sex and the City".
 Hylton was eventually replaced with stylist Emily Bustamante, the mother of Fabolous's son.
 Mashonda was downgraded to a supporting role per her request.
 Aspiring recording artist Somaya Reece was brought on late into production to replace her.
 Reece's ex Joe Budden was approached to appear in the first season, but declined.

 The series was first announced in VH1's programming development report in April 2010, under the title Diary of a Hip Hop Girlfriend.
 On January 4, 2011, VH1 announced that Love & Hip Hop would debut on March 6, 2011.